eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 ## deepflow

-"Diving deeper into the realm of application observability, let's spotlight 'Deepflow', a sophisticated workload that truly harnesses the power of eBPF.
+Deepflow is another realworld and complex workload that using the power of eBPF.
 With over 5000 lines of kernel eBPF code, this project integrates uprobes, kprobes, sockets, and tracepoints to monitor and manage the intricacies of application behavior.

 Deepflow has been battle-tested in production environments and its findings have been shared with the wider community in SIGCOMM 23, showcasing its success and robustness.